percona/everest-doc/docs/release-notes/Percona Everest 0.4.0 (2023-10-30).md

 ### Option to install Everest on Kubernetes (experimental)

-We've introduced a [new manual installation option](../install/installtoK8.md) for setting up Everest on Kubernetes.
+There's also a [new manual installation option](../install/installtoK8.md) for setting up Everest on Kubernetes.

-!!! note alert alert-primary "Warning"
-    This feature is currently in a technical preview stage, and we recommend using it solely for testing purposes!
+However, this feature is currently in a technical preview stage, and we recommend using it solely for testing purposes!
 This is because it exposes Everest to the world without any user authentication.

     For a more secure and recommended installation process, make sure to install Everest using the Docker Compose procedure, either using the [QuickInstall script](../install/quick-install) or the [manual installation procedure](../install/installUsingDocker).